leonardolameira-boop/azure-lab-ad/00-roadmap/readme.md

 # Cybersecurity Learning Roadmap

 This folder contains my high-level study roadmap — the sequence I’m following to build a solid foundation in cybersecurity and progress toward SOC Analyst / Blue Team roles.
-It includes learning priorities, milestones, certifications, and the labs I plan to complete.
+It includes learning priorities, milestones, certifications, and the labs.

 ---